 In a state of liminality, “participants stand at the threshold between their previous way of structuring their identity…and a new way.
 Continuity of tradition may become uncertain, and future outcomes once taken for granted may be thrown into doubt.”

-We find ourselves in some kind of uncanny place that exists between ‘this world’ — the everyday world we thought we knew — and the other one we only recently discovered.
+We find ourselves in a place that exists between the everyday world we thought we knew — and the one we only recently discovered.
 We look around us, and on its surface everything appears the same as it did before.
 The sun rises, the clock ticks, the phone rings, and snow falls or flowers bloom.
 But there is a sense of that resemblance being an uncanny one.
 While everything around us may appear to be the same, it has taken on the quality of having been fundamentally changed beneath the surface.
 Even though we look the same when we see ourselves in the mirror, we know we have been fundamentally altered in some profound way, deep beneath our skin.

 What we believed was real and solid now seems like nothing but a house of cards that was ready to be blown over by a strong enough wind.
 The psychopath was that wind.